jeremiah-shaulov/office_spirit_mysql/README.md

 function MyConn.commit(): Promise<void>;
 ```

-To start regular transaction call `startTrx()` without parameters.
-Then you can create savepoints, rollback to a savepoint, or the whole transaction, and commit.
+To start a regular transaction call `startTrx()` without parameters.
+Then you can create savepoints, rollback to a savepoint, or rollback the whole transaction, or commit.

 ```ts
 // To download and run this example: